wilsonmar/scala/README.md

-Here is my hands-on approach to introducing Scala to you.
+Here is my hands-on approach to introduce the ecosystem around the Scala programming language.

 The sequence of information and examples here has been hand-crafted based on various other tutorials.

 (This one page will be separated into separate ones)

+## Definitions

+* Wikipedia

 ## History
 * 2003 <a href="#Odersky">Martin Odersky</a> releases Version 1.0 of Scala after a year of work.